Skip to main content

 }

-If you want to render different things based on if the screen is focused or not, you can use the useIsFocused hook which returns a boolean indicating whether the screen is focused.
+To render different things based on whether the screen is focused, we can use the useIsFocused hook which returns a boolean indicating whether the screen is focused.

-If you want to know if the screen is focused or not inside of an event listener, you can use the navigation.isFocused() method.
+To know the focus state inside of an event listener, we can use the navigation.isFocused() method.
 Note that using this method doesn't trigger a re-render like the useIsFocused hook does, so it is not suitable for rendering different things based on focus state.

 Summary

-• React Navigation does not unmount screens when navigating away from them
+• Screens stay mounted when navigating away from them

-• The useFocusEffect hook is analogous to React's useEffect but is tied to the navigation lifecycle instead of the component lifecycle.
+• The useFocusEffect hook is like useEffect but tied to the navigation lifecycle instead of the component lifecycle

-• React Navigation emits focus and blur events that can be listened to when a screen comes into focus or goes out of focus.
+• The focus and blur events can be used to know when a screen gains or loses focus